-The Executive headteacher/ Head of Schools may exclude the child at their own discretion, for a fixed period of between one and five days, not exceeding forty-five days in any one academic year as specified in guidance the Head's Legal Guide 1999.
+The Executive headteacher may exclude the child at their own discretion, for a fixed period of between one and five days, not exceeding forty-five days in any one academic year as specified in guidance the Head's Legal Guide 1999.

-If the executive headteacher/ Head of Schools, excludes a child, s/he informs the parents or carers immediately, giving reasons in writing for the exclusion, the period of exclusion and date of readmission meeting.
-At the same time, the executive headteacher/ Head of Schools makes it clear to the parents or carers that they can, if they wish, appeal against the decision to the governing body.
+If the executive headteacher excludes a child, s/he informs the parents or carers immediately, giving reasons in writing for the exclusion, the period of exclusion and date of readmission meeting.
+At the same time, the executive headteacher makes it clear to the parents or carers that they can, if they wish, appeal against the decision to the governing body.
 The school informs the parents or carers how to make any such appeal.

-The executive headteacher/ Head of Schools also informs the governing body.
-The LA will also be notified about an exclusion only if it is a permanent exclusion or longer than 5 school days or would cause the pupil to miss a public examination/ national curriculum test.
+The executive headteacher also informs the governing body.
+The LEA will also be notified about an exclusion only if it is a permanent exclusion or longer than 5 school days or would cause the pupil to miss a public examination/ national curriculum test.

-The Governing Body itself cannot either exclude a pupil or extend the exclusion period made by the Executive headteacher/ Head of Schools.
-The Governing Body has a discipline committee which is made up of three members.
+The Governing Body itself cannot either exclude a pupil or extend the exclusion period made by the Executive headteacher.
+The Governing Body has a discipline committee, which is made up of three members.
 This committee considers only permanent exclusion appeals on behalf of the Governors.
-When an appeals panel meets to consider an exclusion, they consider the circumstances in which the pupil was excluded, consider any representation by parents and the LA, and consider whether the pupil should be reinstated.
-If the Governors' Appeals Panel decides that a pupil should be reinstated, the Executive headteacher/ Head of Schools must comply with this ruling.
+When an appeals panel meets to consider an exclusion, they consider the circumstances in which the pupil was excluded, consider any representation by parents and the LEA, and consider whether the pupil should be reinstated.
+If the Governors' Appeals Panel decides that a pupil should be reinstated, the Executive headteacher must comply with this ruling.